 Imagination.
 Exercise the mind of the reader.
 So much today is written with no ability for the reader to inject their interpretation and allow them to get into the book as a participant rather than a spectator.
 Too much detail leaves no room for the reader to become part of the story.
 I talked to a few ‘normal’ people and found many did not want or like overly complicated and twisting plots unless it was a mystery novel so I try to keep the plots logical with a few twists and turns, but nothing earthshaking.
 I try to write for the average person, not the elite, or those who think they are.

 Please tell us about your latest work, what inspired you to write it, and the research involved.

 I was watching a rerun of an old Sci-Fi series called Stargate SG1 and I thought, what would happen if they were stuck on a planet that had no developed sentient beings and they had no ability to return to earth?
-I started writing, and my latest book was born.
+Then I started writing, and my latest book was born.

 I spend hours looking through boring scientific sites and Quantum Physics sites for new theories or twists to old ones for each of my books that have science involved.
-Though no scientist, I try to insure that as of the time of my writing all the ideas I use have a basic concept that is at least theoretically possible.
+Though no scientist, I try to ensure that as of the time of my writing all the ideas I use have a basic concept that is at least theoretically possible.

 Can you give us a story outline of your book?

 Remnants: A planet’s Search For History...
-People on the planet are about Earth’s 20th Century and their history says they were conquered by their gods called Earthlings, and their first queen was an earthling named Diboca Honor though all was before they had writing.
+People on the planet are about Earth’s 20th Century and their history says they were conquered by their gods called Earthlings, and their first queen was an earthling named Diboca Honor though all was before they had written.

 A mysterious ice formation at the top of a mountain has a rich councilman outfitting teams to find out what is there.
 All have died or disappeared.
 His latest team finds things that can’t be but are.
 Doors that go to places that can’t be on their planet.